fantostisch/fimpp/README.md

 ## Compilation

-You will need the [Scala compiler][6] and the Java Development Kit (JDK).
-There are some known problems when using newer Scala versions - any contributions in that regard would be welcome.
-Scala 2.9.2 in Debian Jessie is known to work.
+You will need the [Scala compiler][6] and the Java Development Kit (JDK) to build the *fimpp* interpreter from source.
+Be warned that there are some known problems when using newer Scala and Java versions (any contributions in that regard would be most welcome).
+Scala 2.9.2 and OpenJDK 7 in Debian Jessie are known to work.
+If you have problems getting things to play nicely, see *Running from Docker* below.

 [6]: http://www.scala-lang.org/downloads